-The standalone financial statements of the Company have been prepared and comply in all material aspects with Companies (Indian Accounting Standards) Rules, 2015 (Ind AS) notified under Section 133 of the Companies Act, 2013 (the Act) read with relevant rules and other accounting principles.
-The policies set out below have been consistently applied during the years presented.
+The abridged standalone financial statements have been prepared on the basis of the complete set of standalone financial statement prepared to comply with all material aspects with Indian Accounting Standards (Ind AS) as specified under Section 133 of the Companies Act, 2013 (the Act).
+The content of the said abridged standalone financial statements are as prescribed under Rule 10 of the Companies (Accounts) Rules, 2014.
+The policy set out below have been consistently applied during the years presented.